London Business Semester

 Once accepted into the London Business Semester, you will need to sign a release for St. Thomas to obtain a criminal background check in order to be placed at your community service site in London (this is a legal requirement of the U.K.).
 The nature of some offenses may result in limits to the type of placement or restrict students altogether from obtaining a community service placement in London.
 Note that any reported offenses may be recorded onto your St. Thomas discipline record, and that serious offenses may result in disciplinary action by St. Thomas, including a determination that you are not eligible for Study Abroad programs.

 - Application review by faculty directors

 - Selected students are granted a personal interview.
-Interviews take place in early to mid-February.
+Interviews take place in late January/early February.

 The program is limited to 50 students.